9 Professional Payment Reminder Templates That Always Work (2024)

 Tips to Write Professional Payment Reminder Templates

-The best course of action for responding to unpaid invoices is to proceed with caution rather than anger.
+Responding with caution rather than anger is the best action for responding to unpaid invoices.
 Here are some guidelines for crafting effective payment reminders for customers.

 Use a clear subject line

-To make your client’s life easier, include all the information they need in the subject line.
+Include all the information they need in the subject line to make your client’s life easier.

 When writing your email’s subject line:

-• Use terms that are specific, such as “Payment Reminder:”
+• Use specific terms, such as “Payment Reminder:”

 • The invoice number should be entered.